micmejia/bible-dump/AMPC/Jonah/Jonah 1.md

-Now the word of the Lord came to [^a]Jonah son of Amittai, saying,
+Now the word of the Lord came to Jonah son of Amittai, saying,